CD-Chief/coding-challenges/README.md

 - Learnt about using slicing to manipulate strings
 - Learnt to use pythons switch case (match case)
 - Learnt to use negative indexes to iterate from the back of lists
+- Need to handle the last element in an array when doing comparisons in a loop

 ## 📈 Stats
-Problems solved: 4
+Problems solved: 5
-Last updated: Oct 28, 2025
+Last updated: Oct 29, 2025